apache/openserverless-site/content/en/blog/news/faas-privacy-power.md

 ### Developer-Friendly Tools
 To streamline development, Apache OpenServerless offers:
 - Ready-to-use application templates - kickstarting projects for various use cases.
-  -Integrated Development Environments (IDEs) - the system offers a user-friendly CLI for seamless interaction with the serverless platform.
+- Integrated Development Environments (IDEs) - the system offers a user-friendly CLI for seamless interaction with the serverless platform.
 Furthermore a VScode extension is available.
 - Simplified deployment workflows - to build, test, and launch cloud-ready applications with ease.

 ### Installs everywhere and control data